Monarch butterfly: Larval host plants

+The eastern monarch migration largely depends upon only three of these species: Asclepias syriaca, A. viridis, and A. asperula.
+Using cardenolide fingerprinting analysis, investigators have found that 85-92% of monarchs overwintering in Mexico had fed on A. syriaca as caterpillars.

-Asclepias curassavica, or tropical milkweed, is often planted as an ornamental in butterfly gardens.
-Year-round plantings in the USA are controversial and criticised, as they may be the cause of new overwintering sites along the U.S. Gulf Coast, leading to year-round breeding of monarchs.
-This is thought to adversely affect migration patterns, and to cause a dramatic buildup of the dangerous parasite, Ophryocystis elektroscirrha.
+However, Asclepias curassavica, or tropical milkweed, is often planted as an ornamental in butterfly gardens.
+Year-round plantings in the USA are controversial and criticized, as they may cause new overwintering sites along the U.S. Gulf Coast, leading to year-round breeding of monarchs.
+This is thought to adversely affect migration patterns and to cause a dramatic buildup of the dangerous parasite, Ophryocystis elektroscirrha.
 New research also has shown that monarch larvae reared on tropical milkweed show reduced migratory development (reproductive diapause), and when migratory adults are exposed to tropical milkweed, it stimulates reproductive tissue growth.

 Adult food sources

 Although larvae eat only milkweed, adult monarchs feed on the nectar of many plants, including: